NEWS:

 What is NVivo?

-- classify, sort, and arrange information
+- Classify, sort, and arrange information

-- examine relationships in your data
+- Examine relationships and identify trends in your data

-- guide your data analysis
+- Visualize data

-- test theories
+- Test theories

 The observations you make through NVivo can help build a body of evidence to support a case or project.